jacarvalho/SimuRLacra/README.md

 ```
 run_docker.sh
 ```
-wichs opens a shell in the docker with the pyrado virtual env activated.
+which opens a shell in the docker with the pyrado virtual env activated.
 The command in `run_docker.sh` uses cuda supprort.
 If you do not want to use cuda remove the `--gpus` option.

 It will build the pyrado image.
 And configure a script to run the docker container with GUI support.
 You can also connect the image with IDEs such as PyCharm to develop directly in the docker container.

 ## Check

 If not already activated, execute
 ```
 conda activate pyrado